Universes

 Expected expression of type "Type"; got expression "Type" of type "Type"

-Turning on --print_universes
+Turning on --print_universes and --print_implicits is a

 good way to make sense of type errors where the expected type and